puppetlabs/puppetlabs-service/README.md

 ## Usage

 There are a number of ways to execute the service task.
-The examples below check the status of the httpd package.
+The examples below check the status of the httpd service.

 VIA PE-console see link_here